Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 ---
 #### Keywords
 #### Questions
-1. What are the major competencies of newborns?
+1. What are the major competencies of newborns?
-2. What are the milestones of physical and social development during childhood?
+2. What are the milestones of physical and social development during childhood?
-3. How does cognitive development proceed during childhood?
+3. How does cognitive development proceed during childhood?
 4. What is a neonate ?
 What causes the strange shape of a neonate ?
 5. What are reflexes ?
 6. What is the sucking reflex,gag reflex,babinski reflex,startle reflex ?`448`